mollymadden/goats/README.md

 * Tech stack (e.g. html, css, deployment platform, etc)

 	* Jim's Goats was built with Ruby on Rails, using embedded Ruby, HTML, CSS, Bootstrap, and has been deployed on Heroku.
+A Puma web server is utilised through Rails 6.0.

 **R12 - User stories for your app**